MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-send-partial-shipments.md

 author: rubenseishima
 ms.service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: shipping advice, partial shipments, partial deliveries, trade, customer sales order ms.date: 08/12/2022 ms.author: a-reishima ms.openlocfilehash: f279ce6c22c3e2167006bec315b53297d126929c
+ms.search.keywords: 'shipping advice, partial shipments, partial deliveries, trade, customer sales order' ms.date: 08/12/2022 ms.author: a-reishima
-ms.sourcegitcommit: 8b95e1700a9d1e5be16cbfe94fdf7b660f1cd5d7
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2022
-ms.locfileid: "9461320"
 ---
-# <a name="process-partial-shipments"></a>Process Partial Shipments
+# Process Partial Shipments

 In a partial shipment, an order isn't all shipped at once.
 For example, from an order for 100 units, you ship 40 units immediately and 60 units later.
 There are no limits on the number of shipments that can be made for an order.